 Even if a second-degree burglary charge is prosecuted as a felony, the penalties are not as harsh as those of a first-degree offense.
 A conviction for felony second-degree burglary is punishable by up to three years in prison.
 If convicted of a misdemeanor charge, you will face up to one year in jail.

-There are many potential defenses that can be used against a first-degree residential burglary charge.
-Some of the more common arguments include:
+Many defense options can be used against a first-degree residential burglary charge.
+Some of the more common legal defense arguments include:

 - The structure was not a residence